-According to an article from The Balance, people change jobs on average of 12 times during their career.
+According to an article from The Balance, people change jobs on an average of 12 times during their careers.
 A report by the Bureau of Labor Statistics referenced in the article notes that the average tenure was just 4.2 years in January 2016.
 The thought of tenure has certainly shifted.

 One reason for this shift in tenure is how the modern career path is navigated.
 Many of the foundational thoughts on “career” do not apply in today’s workplace.